kchapelier/algorithmicsynthjs/README.md

 ## Extras

- - [ ] Configurable enveloppe, global or per oscillators ?
+ - [ ] Configurable enveloppe, global or per oscillators
- - [x] Flexible number of oscillators ?
+ - [x] Flexible number of oscillators
- - [ ] Other types of oscillators ? (basic waveform, handdrawn, ...)
+ - [ ] Other types of oscillators (basic waveform, handdrawn, ... may be too off topic)
  - [ ] Allow drag&dropping a sound file on a oscillator to be able to use its data in the algorithm.
  - [ ] Saving custom presets.
  - [ ] Making it visually appealing.